 Yes!
 The safety of our campers, camper families, and staff is our number one priority.
-After reading through guidance from the CDC, ACA, and the state of Texas, we are confident that we can not only follow all guidance from these authorities but go above and beyond to protect our families.
+After reading through guidelines from the CDC, ACA, and the state of Texas, we are confident that we can not only follow all guidance from these authorities but go above and beyond to protect our families.

 Yes, everything we are doing aligns with the CDC and ACA guidelines.
 We will continue to follow their recommendations for safety in the coming year.
 We also report to the American Camping Association Accreditation Board.
 They often have more stringent guidelines regarding camper health and safety.

 *Update (6/1/2021): Texas Governor Greg Abbott has released updates to COVID mandates for the state.
 The health and safety of our campers, staff, and camper families is our top priority, and we will continue to practice our safety protocols, including health screens, and social distancing.
 Mask wearing is highly recommended but will not be mandated.
 Learn more about our summer camp safety plan.

 No!
 All children are welcome to experience Camp RIO.
 We are open to all children ages 5-14 from any school district.
 We want all kids to come have fun at camp!

 Yes!
 Please see our Parent Drop Off and Pick Up page for summer 2021 instructions.